 When to Contact a Health Professional

-People with pterygium should be seen by an ophthalmologist each year, so that the condition can be treated before it affects vision.
+People with pterygium should be seen by an ophthalmologist each year.
+This will enable the condition to be treated before it affects vision.

-Call for an appointment with your ophthalmologist if you have had a pterygium in the past and your symptoms return.
+Call your ophthalmologist if you have had a pterygium in the past and your symptoms return.

 Prevention of Pterygium

-Taking steps to protect the eyes from ultraviolet light such as wearing sunglasses and a hat with a brim may help prevent this condition.
+Taking steps to protect the eyes from ultraviolet light may help prevent this condition.
+This includes wearing sunglasses and a hat with a brim.